 What You Need to Know

-Your teacher will mark an assessment item or provide other feedback within 10 business days of the assessment due date.
+Your teacher will mark an assessment item or provide other feedback within 10 working days of submission.
 Feedback may take the form of:

 Feedback will address the assessment criteria for the task, and include marks and/or comments about your performance against the criteria.